lammps/lammps/doc/src/fix_wall_gran.rst

        *shear* values = dim vshear
          dim = *x* or *y* or *z*
-         vshear = magnitude of shear velocity (velocity units)
+         vshear = magnitude of shear velocity (velocity units) *store_contacts* = store contact information for each particle colliding with wall

 Examples
 """"""""